ibScale/ibScaleMPFeeder/README.md

 After flashing initial firmware, copy over the contents of the 'flash' directory to the device and power-cycle it.
-When it reboots, press CTRl-C to bring up the menu and run the calibration to calibrate the new hardware settings.
+When it reboots, press CTRl-C to bring up the menu and run the calibration to calibrate the new hardware.

 ## Support